python/cpython/Doc/library/asyncio-sync.rst

    An Event implementation, asynchronous equivalent to :class:`threading.Event`.

    Class implementing event objects.
-An event manages a flag that can be set to true with the :meth:`set` method and reset to false with the :meth:`clear` method.
-The :meth:`wait` method blocks until the flag is true.
+An event manages a flag that can be set to true with the :meth:`.set` method and reset to false with the :meth:`.clear` method.
+The :meth:`.wait` method blocks until the flag is true.
 The flag is initially false.

    This class is :ref:`not thread safe <asyncio-multithreading>`.